lancerushing/www.lancerushing.com/content/posts/use-yaml-with-hugo.md

 ## Thoughts on switching

 Negatives: A lot of hugo documentation uses toml.

-Postitives: Yaml seems to be winning the configuration language (2018).
-And I am using Yaml with other projects.
+Postitives: Yaml seems to be winning the markdown language (2018).
+And I've been having to use Yaml with other projects.
 Hugo, is the only project I use that defaults to toml.

 ## First, change your config.toml to config.yaml.